-He is in first grade, cub scouts and karate.
-He enjoys running "Alex's Lemonade Stands" whenever he can.
+Even after everything he has been through, he enjoys going to Children's Hospital of Philadelphia (CHOP) to "visit his friends.”
+When Tony is not at CHOP receiving treatment, he has been having FUN living the life of a typical 10 year old.
+He is in fifth grade, Boy Scouts and even earned a black belt in karate.
+Tony has been named a Hero Ambassador for ALSF and takes his job of raising money and awareness very seriously.
+He loves meeting new people and feeling good about the work the does.
 Anyone that meets Tony is amazed by his compassion for others - he's quick with an arm around the shoulder for anyone that needs a pick-me-up or a kind word of encouragement.
 He continues to be our inspiration every day!

 Written by: Tony’s Mom, Karen Salerno